astral-sh/ruff/CONTRIBUTING.md

 pipx install pre-commit  # or `pip install pre-commit` if you have a virtualenv
 ```

-You can optionally run the following command to run the validation checks as a git hook
+You can optionally install pre-commit hooks to automatically run the validation checks
 when making a commit:

 ```shell